greenelab/phenoplier_manuscript/manuscript.md

 **Illumina libraries generation and sequencing.**
 The fragment containing sgRNA cassette was amplified using P5 /P7 primers, as indicated in [@pmid:26780180], and primer sequences were adapted from Broad Institute protocol (Figure @fig:sup:crispr:table1).
 Stagger sequence (0-8nt) was included in P5 and 8bp uniquely barcoded sequence in P7.
 Primers were synthesized through Integrated DNA Technologies (IDT), and each primer was PAGE purified.
 32 PCR reactions were set up for each condition.
 Each 100ul PCR reaction consists of roughly 5ug of gDNA, 5ul of each 10uM P5 and P7.
 ExTaq DNA Polymerase (TaKaRa, Cat.
 RR001A) was used to amplify the amplicon.
 PCR Thermal Cycler Parameters set as Initial at 95oC for 1min; followed by 24 cycles of Denaturation at 94oC for 30 seconds, Annealing at 52.5oC for 30 seconds, Extension at 72oC for 30 seconds.
 A final Elongation at 72oC for 10 minutes.
 285bp-293bp PCR products were expected (Figure @fig:sup:crispr:fig4 A).
 PCR products within the same condition were pooled and purified using SPRIselect beads (Beckman Coulter, Cat.
 B23318).
 Purified Illumina libraries were quantitated on Qubit, and the quality of the library was analyzed on Bio-analyzer using High Sensitivity DNA Chip.
-A single approximate 285bp peak was expected.
-(Figure @fig:sup:crispr:fig4 B).
+A single approximate 285bp peak was expected (Figure @fig:sup:crispr:fig4 B).
 Final Illumina library samples were sequenced on Nova-seq 6000.
 Samples were pooled and loaded on an SP flow cell, along with a 20% PhiX control v3 library spike-in.